 How Can I get up The Gib Rock?

 You can go up to the rock by hiking – this is definitely the best way in terms of enjoyment and also the most environmentally friendly.
 There are some taxi guides available from the border and the middle of Main Street in Gibraltar centre.
 However, I’d only recommend these for people with disabilities, elderly people or very little kids or people who have less than an hour to explore the Rock of Gibraltar.

 I took one of these taxi tours on a previous visit and it was very quick, chaotic and really didn’t show me and my mum the true beauty of the place.
 Also, it is pretty nice to take a lovely sunny hike up the rock without having to sidestep every second minute to avoid being hit by a car.
 Cars on the rock are really not environmentally friendly either… So think twice before you jump in one of the white taxis in the city!

 The third choice is via cable car, which is a bit more expensive (£16.00 return) but is a nice way to get to the top super-fast: it takes only 6 minutes!
 It is also a little bit more exciting than a car journey – you know what I‘m talking about – those little tingles in your belly when you see nothing but the tiny world below your feet!

-I hope this little guide has helped you to decide whether the Med Steps are the journey to take on your Gib rock adventures.
+I hope this little guide has helped you to decide whether the Mediterranean Steps are the journey to take on your Gib rock adventures.
 If you have any questions or additional remarks just comment below and I will be more than happy to help you!